Confidence Man – 'TILT' review: over-the-top pop of the highest order

 - READ MORE: Confidence Man: Australian party-starters go full ‘Tilt’ on their “weird and wonky” second album

-On its follow-up, ‘TILT’, the Brisbane duo are still anything but subtle.
+On its follow-up, ‘TILT’, the Brisbane electro-poppers are still anything but subtle.
 The beats are still blaring, the grooves immediate and direct.
 Most of the songs are still about partying and fucking.
 Nevertheless, it’s a decidedly different experience to its predecessor.
 It’s less silly but more assured, happy to let pumping ’90s-indebted rave instrumentals take centre stage as often as Planet and Bones’ storytelling.

 It’s still silly in places, mind.
 “Living life on the wild side just like a bear / We’re alive – we’re just animals with beautiful hair” Sugar Bones gurns like a third-rate playboy in an unplaceable accent on the deranged ‘What I Like’.
 Their appropriation of ’90s aesthetics is so full-hearted that they’re unafraid to occasionally drift into full-on Eurodance territory.
 Yet at other points the group reveal hitherto unheard aspects of their personality.
 ‘Luvin U Is Easy’ is a tender expression of blossoming love over a smooth Balearic instrumental.
 The gently psychedelic ‘Holiday’ is bewitching escapism, stripped of irony or overthought.